Bewond/flutternav/README.md

 For each screen you need to specify the unique name and a widget plus additional parameters if needed. \

 **Main** (`main.dart`): \
-Then just define a `NavConfiguration` object and specify the `parseRoute` function and the `initialPath` parameter. \
+Define a `NavConfiguration` object and specify the `parseRoute` function and the `initialPath` parameter. \
-The `routerDelegate` and the `informationParser` contained in the configuration are then passed to a widget like `MaterialApp.router`.
+Then the `routerDelegate` and the `informationParser` contained in the configuration are passed to a widget like `MaterialApp.router`.

 ```dart
 class TheApp extends StatelessWidget {